Château Couhins 2011

 Wine rated 14.5/20 (Good)

-A lovely wine that showcases finesse and elegance without over-extraction.
-Not overly expressive, it is more slender than imposing, with notes of raspberry and flowers.
+A lovely wine that emphasizes finesse and elegance without being over-extracted.
+Not particularly showy, it has a style that is more slender than imposing, with notes of raspberry and flowers.

 Robert Parker - Wine Advocate